Wax gourd

-Benincasa hispida, the wax gourd, also called ash gourd, white gourd, winter gourd, winter melon, tallow gourd, ash pumpkin, dongah or Chinese preserving melon, is a species of vine.
+Benincasa hispida, the wax gourd, also called ash gourd, white gourd, winter gourd, winter melon, tallow gourd, ash pumpkin, dongah or Chinese preserving melon, is a species of gourd.

 The wax gourd is native to South and Southeast Asia.
 It is grown, especially in Asia, for its very large fruit, eaten as a vegetable when mature.
 One variety of the plant, called chi qua (Benincasa hispida var. chieh-qua), is commonly used in Asian cuisine.

 Description

 The plant grows thick vines with coarse and hairy stems.
 It has large, rough leaves with a width between 4-12 in long.

 In early summer from June to September, golden yellow flowers form in the leaf axils.

 After they are pollinated, they bear obloid fruit 50–60 cm long and 10–25 cm wide.
 They typically weigh 5–10 kg, with weights of up to 34.5 kg recorded.
 The young fruit are covered with soft fuzzy hairs which eventually disappear and develop a waxy coating that gives the fruit a shelf life of up to a year.
 The fruit has thick flesh that is sweet, crisp and juicy; it has white or yellow seeds.